JulianSchwabCommits/FaceRecognition/README.md

-### README: Face Recognition with DeepFace and OpenCV
+## Face Recognition with DeepFace and OpenCV

 #### **Overview**
 This script performs real-time face recognition using OpenCV and DeepFace.
 It captures video from your webcam, compares the detected face to a reference image, and displays appropriate messages based on whether the face is found and if it matches the reference.